onlyhead/blockit/README.md

 - ✅ ~~No Merkle trees for efficient verification~~ **Merkle trees implemented for efficient verification**
 - ✅ ~~No protection against double spending~~ **Double-spend prevention implemented**
 - ❌ No difficulty adjustment

+## Not gonna be part of this library
-- ❌ No fork resolution
+- Fork resolution

 ## Dependencies